sebastiandres/pypsdier/docs/source/intro.rst

 *************************

-In 2008, we started the development of numerical implementation of generic reaction diffusion equations of catalysts immobilized on small porous particles.
+In 2008, we started the development of numerical implementation of generic reaction diffusion equations for reactors using catalysts prepared by enzyme immobilization on small porous particles.
 Python was a great choice back then, as it provided a language that was simple and high level, but still fast enough.
 Nevertheless, the python installation, versioning and library updates were messy and required constant supervision and side by side work.